 On average, it costs $95 to hire a locksmith to rekey locks, change locks and provide other services.
 The average price range for locksmith services is $85-$115.
 High-to-low prices range from $39-$246.

 |National average cost||$95|

-Professional locksmith services install or replace current lock systems, re-key locks for new homes, repair broken door locks, add new locks, let in residents who are locked out, copy keys or issue new keys, and more.
-Professional locksmiths can tackle deadbolts, doorknobs, mailboxes, lock changes, office furniture (such as filing cabinets), electronic combination pads, keyless remotes and more.
-The lock may be in a car, home, business or commercial space, and most professional locksmiths are available for after-hours emergencies or roadside assistance.
-Several factors affect the average cost of locksmith services, but the average cost ranges from about $100 to $200.
+Professional locksmith services install or replace current lock systems, rekey locks for new homes, repair broken door locks, add new locks, let in residents who are locked out, copy keys or issue new keys and more.
+The best locksmiths can also tackle deadbolts, doorknobs, mailboxes, lock changes, office furniture (e.g., as filing cabinets), electronic combination pads, keyless remotes and more.

 Lockouts are one of the most common reasons people call professional locksmiths.
 They've locked their car keys inside the car, lost their house keys or misplaced the office keys.

-In general, having a locksmith open your car door for you ranges from $30 to $50.
-Skilled technicians can do it in just a few minutes — usually you'll wait longer for the locksmith to reach you than for him to unlock your car! — and without damaging the lock or scratching your car's paint.
-Replacing the lock and key set costs more, of course, usually ranging from $25 to $150, on average, depending on the make, model and age of your car.
+In general, having a locksmith open your car door for you ranges from $30-$50.
+Skilled technicians can do it in just a few minutes — usually, you'll wait longer for the locksmith to reach you than for him to unlock your car — and without damaging the lock or scratching your car's paint.

 Reputable locksmiths have set prices for various standard types of lockouts.
 Here are some average rates for lockouts: